We’re just back from a blustery, invigorating weekend by the sea: at Seashell Cottage, a Sykes Cottages property in Deal, Kent.

 Here is what our children thought of Seashell Cottage, and a whistlestop tour of the place:

-Getting there: Deal is 9 miles from Dover, off the A2.
+How to get to Deal: Deal is 9 miles from Dover, off the A2.
 Direct trains run regularly from Charing Cross and Kings Cross in London.

 Where is Seashell Cottage?